Warning! As mentioned on the main character page, all spoilers under the tabs will be unmarked.

 - The Ophelia: She moves slowly and ethereally, and speaks smooth and sweetly, but she's mentally unstable thanks to her messed up memories and the toil of being host of the Core for so long.

 - Possession Burnout: Heavily implied towards the end of the manga.
-Her sanity and eventually her very existence were being slowly degraded from being the Will for too long.
+Her sanity and eventually her very existence were being slowly degraded from being the Intention for too long.
 Comments made by her and her sister imply that if she had been left in that state any longer, she probably would have ceased to exist completely.

 - Pre-Insanity Reveal: It's eventually revealed that the sweet and innocent Alice we see in the memories shards is in fact the Intention of the Abyss who possessed her sister's body to leave the Abyss for short periods of time.
 The Intention wanted Alice to erase her memories to free herself from Jack's toxic influence, but the Core wouldn't allow that.
-This caused permanent damage the Intention's mind and is the reason she acts like an Ax-Crazy Yandere in the present day.
+This caused permanent damage to the Intention's mind and is the reason why she acts like an Ax-Crazy Yandere in the present day.

 - Rapunzel Hair: Like her sister, the Intention's hair is nearly as long as her body.